QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 rate in a tax-smoothing model that turns out to have the same mathematical structure as Hall's consumption-smoothing model.

-To get Barro's model from Hall's, all we have to do is to rename variables
+To get Barro's model from Hall's, all we have to do is to rename variables.

 We maintain Hall and Barro's assumption about the interest rate when we describe an incomplete markets version of our model.